 A collapsible fire pit is a favorite for many Queensland campers.
 The fire pit is special because of its ability to collapse into a tiny flat device.
 It is easily portable and perfect for cooking.
 You’ll enjoy the luxury of boiling hot water or cooking a small meal.
 You can even use it as a fire pit to keep warm with your family.
 The fire pit is one of the most used and most highly recommended items that will add to your caravan comfort.

 5. Hot Water Heater

-A hot water heater is a must have on your trip.
+A hot water system is a must have on your trip.
 A gas or electric heater for your caravan will afford you the convenience of hot showers, hot water, and steaming hot coffee in the morning.
-Investing in a caravan hot water system will virtually change the whole essence of your trip.
+Investing in caravan hot water systems will virtually change the whole essence of your trip.
 You will also save money on extra facility fees charged at some camper sites.
 Having readily-available caravan hot water is also beneficial when a passenger gets sick, or when items need to be disinfected on the caravan, it’s definitely an optimal caravan heating option.

 6. Gas Fridge

 A gas fridge will change the game for your camper trip.
 It is one of the most convenient things you can bring with you on the road.
 A gas fridge can run on about 12/24 powered battery or LPG gas.
 Be sure to also have a gas bottle holder for your safety on the caravan.
 Gas systems such as caravan gas heaters and caravan gas hot water systems have changed the face of caravan camping.
 With a gas fridge, you can store perishable food and keep ice or other frozen items while camping.
 A gas fridge will eventually save you hundreds of dollars on your camping trip.